TNMDCollaborationWeek/Challenges/README.md

 Your repository can host:
 + Documentation explaining your statistical or qualitative research concept of interest.
-+ Creative ways to communicate how people use or misuse your concept (memes?).
++ Creative ways to communicate how people use or misuse your concept (using memes?).
 + Links to other resources about your statistical or qualitative research concept of interest.